• Fall

 • Preheat the oven to 350 degrees and spray a 6-count donut pan with non-stick spray.
 Set aside.

-• In a medium-sized bowl, whisk together the melted butter, egg, brown sugar, pumpkin puree, milk, sugar, and vanilla extract until combined.
-Add the wet ingredients into the dry and gently fold your ingredients together using a silicone spatula or wooden spoon until combined (be careful not to over mix).
+• In a large bowl, whisk together the melted butter, egg, brown sugar, pumpkin puree, milk, sugar, and vanilla extract until combined.

 • Scoop the batter into a piping bag or a zipped-up sandwich bag.
 Simply cut a corner off of the bottom of the bag and pipe the donut batter into each donut cup, filling it up just barely to the top.

-• Bake the donuts for 9-11 minutes (10 minutes is perfect for me).
-To check if the donuts are done, touch the top of one carefully with your finger.
-If it bounces back, they're done.
-You could also take a toothpick to check the center.
+• Bake the donuts for 10-12 minutes (12 minutes is perfect for me).
+Use a toothpick to check the center.
 If it comes out clean, then they're done.
-Allow the donuts to cool in the pan for 5 minutes before carefully removing them and setting them on a wire rack to finish cooling.
+Allow the donuts to cool in the pan for 10 minutes before carefully removing them and setting them on a wire rack to finish cooling.

-• In a small microwaveable-safe bowl, melt the butter.
+• In a small microwave-safe bowl, melt the butter.
 Let it cool for 5 minutes.

 • Once the donuts have cooled, dip them into the glaze and place them back onto the wire rack (feel free to dip the donuts twice for extra glaze!).
 Once set, serve immediately and enjoy!

-• Keep leftover donuts in an airtight container in the refrigerator for up to 2 days.
+• Keep leftover donuts in an airtight container in the refrigerator or at room temperature for up to 3 days.

 Notes:

-Donut Batter: I find it so much easier to scrape the donut batter into a pastry bag or a zipped-up sandwich bag and pipe the batter into the donut cups.
-This method makes it less messy, too.
+Donut Batter: I find it so much easier to scrape the donut batter into a pastry bag or a large ziploc bag and pipe the batter into the donut cups.
+This method makes it less messy too.

 Leave a Reply Cancel reply